meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 ## Terminology

-The Building Block *definition* is the template/blueprint of Building Blocks.
+The Building Block *Definition* is the template/blueprint of Building Blocks.
 It describes what piece of e.g. Terraform or other infrastructure has to be rolled out.

 A Building Block is an *instance* of a Building Block Definition.